net-tools/google-api/Contacts.README.md

 ## Our API Reference

 Please refer to the phpdoc repository : http://net-tools.ovh/api-reference/net-tools/Nettools/GoogleAPI.html

+In particular, have a look at the contacts, groups and photos resources which hold all methods to create/read/update/delete items : http://net-tools.ovh/net-tools/phpdoc/output/net-tools/build/Nettools/GoogleAPI/Services/Contacts/Res.html